dieterich-lab/m6A_psi_interaction/README.md

 Note: For the purpose of speed optimization, the input exon gtf and bedmethyl files are expected to be filtered such sites are within the same chromosome.
 Inputting cross-chromosome data might produce erroneous results.

 # Upstream pipelines with ONT software
-The following steps are performed to generate bedmethyl and dmr files for the aforementioned analyses.
+The following steps are performed to generate bedmethyl and dmr files as inputs for the above analyses.

 ## dorado v1.0.0
 The new version of dorado implemented new modification models for 2-O-Methyl entities.